How to Write a Business Plan Cover Letter?

 [Investor’s Address]

-[Provide a brief description of your current financial situation and how the funds will be used]
+[Provide a brief description of your current financial situation and how you’ll use the funds]

 [Mention your unique selling proposition]

-Please find attached a copy of our business plan which provides more information on our company and product offerings.
+Attached is a copy of our business plan, which provides more information about our company and product offerings.
 We would appreciate it if you could take the time to review our plan and offer your feedback.
 We look forward to working with you.

 Thank you for your time and consideration.